oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_extra_config.md

 bash build_ipv6_network.sh test
 ```

-**PS: Add ipv6 processing can choose whether to use iptables for mapping, the default is not to use iptables for mapping but to add new network devices for mapping**.
+**PS: Add ipv6 processing can choose whether to use ip6tables for mapping, the default is not to use ip6tables for mapping but to add new network devices for mapping**.

-Use iptables for mapping
+Use ip6tables for mapping

 ```bash
 bash build_ipv6_network.sh Container_name Y
 ```

-If iptables is used for mapping, remove all IPV6 mapped rules available:
+If ip6tables is used for mapping, remove all IPV6 mapped rules available:

 ```bash
 ip6tables -t nat -F PREROUTING